Federweisser: As a beverage

 Due to the carbonation, Federweißer tastes quite refreshing, not unlike a light grape soda or a sweet sparkling wine.
 As fermentation progresses, however, Federweißer may increasingly assume a darker, often amber-like or light brown hue.
 In general, Federweißer is made from white grapes; when made from red grapes, the drink is called Federroter, Roter Sauser, or Roter Rauscher.
 Federroter is less common than Federweißer.
 Because of rapid fermentation, Federweißer can not be stored for long and should be consumed within a few days of purchase.
 As carbonic acid is constantly produced, the bottles can not be sealed airtight and have a permeable lid (they would burst otherwise).
 They must be stored in an upright position to allow the gas to continuously escape from the bottle and to prevent spilling.

-Progressing fermentation was also a challenge in transporting bottled Federweisser over long distances before the advent of modern-day commercial traffic and refrigerated vehicles, the latter of which are needed to slow down the yeast's metabolism during transport.
-Therefore, in the old days, Federweisser was almost exclusively available (and, for the most part, known) in and around wine-growing regions.
+Federweißer also contains lactic acid bacteria and a high proportion of vitamins B1 and B2.
+It has a strong effect on the function of the intestine, especially on its peristalsis.